wijjam/Raxzus_heap_research/README.md

 [![DOI](https://zenodo.org/badge/1215019950.svg)](https://doi.org/10.5281/zenodo.19697609)

 To the author's knowledge, no prior work describes a heap allocator using separate page directories per size class with kernel address space double mapping, making this the first of its kind.

+Note: After initial publication, related systems were identified that use subsets of these techniques: SLAB_VIRTUAL (virtual partitioning without separate page directories), xMP (EPT-based isolation by security domain rather than size class), and KPTI (dual CR3 for user/kernel isolation).
+None combine the complete Raxzus Flow architecture.

 Raxzus Flow — A Novel MMU-Backed Domain Allocation Method